kauri-io/archive/docs/Java Ethereum/manage-erc20-tokens-in-java-with-web3j.md

 ---
 title: Manage ERC20 tokens in Java with Web3j
 summary: In this article, we learn how to manage ERC20 (Fungible) tokens in Java with the Web3j library.
 ERC20 is an Ethereum Smart Contract standard for implementing tokens in a compliant way, so it is easy to interact and integrate tokens with any application (dapps, wallets, exchanges, etc.).
 For more details about ERC20, see the article ERC-20 Token Standard.
-Prerequisites To follow this tutorial, you need the following software installed on your computer  Java programming language (> 8) A package an
+Prerequisites To follow this tutorial, you need the following software installed on your computer- Java programming language (> 8) A package an
 authors:
   - Grégoire Jeanmart (@gregjeanmart)
 date: 2019-08-20